Chayton Beck lifts Lions in win over Wonder Boys

 The Lions blanked the Wonder Boys in the top of the eighth.
 Arkansas Tech starter John Gray gave up the two-run home run to Beck on his 132nd pitch of the game.

 Beck was the only Lion with multiple hits.
-He went 2-3, with a double and the decisive home run, his 11th of the season.
+He went 2 for 3, with a double and the decisive home run, his 11th of the season.
 Woods struck out eight batters in sixth and two thirds innings, while giving up three runs on six hits and walking two batters.
 Hultine (2-2) struck out two, walked one and gave up one hit in two and a third innings.

-Duddleston was 3-4 at the plate for the Wonder Boys with eight total bases, including two doubles and the home run.
+Duddleston was 3 for 4 at the plate for the Wonder Boys with eight total bases, including two doubles and the home run.
 Gray gave up three earned runs on six hits in seven and two-thirds innings of work.
 He walked five and struck out five.
 The Wonder Boys outhit Southern, who stranded 10 runners, 7-6.

-Before the Lions face Minnesota State at 6 p.m., Arkansas Tech will fight to stay alive in the doublep-elimination format with a 2 p.m. game against Southern Arkansas at Warren Turner Field.
+Before the Lions face Minnesota State at 6 p.m., Arkansas Tech will fight to stay alive in the double-elimination format with a 2 p.m. game against Southern Arkansas at Warren Turner Field.

+MSSU faced Mankato back in February at home and lost 9-7 in that contest.

 Commented